Outcome Health: Client fraud

+Investor and lender fraud

+The company used the inflated revenue from this client fraud to commit investor and lender fraud.
+The fraud caused the company's revenue for 2015 and 2016 to be materially overstated, and its outside auditor approved these financial statements after being provided with falsified data by executives.
+Using inflated revenue figures, the company then secured massive financing rounds.
+This included securing $110 million in debt financing in April 2016, from which Shah received a $30.2 million dividend and Agarwal received a $7.5 million dividend.
+The company also secured $375 million in debt financing in December 2016 and $487.5 million in equity financing in early 2017, which funded a $225 million dividend benefiting Shah and Agarwal.

+The fraud allegations gained public traction after a Wall Street Journal investigation in late 2017.
+Internally, concerns were raised quickly; a new C-suite hire reportedly raised alarm bells within weeks of joining and left the company after only three weeks.

 According to a report in The Wall Street Journal unnamed former employees and advertisers accused the company of overcharging their customers for advertisements and misquoting third-party analyses and falsifying documents on the ads' performance.
 According to the accusations, Outcome Health reported that the ads appeared on more video screens than they had installed.
 Lanny Davis, a company spokesperson, responded by saying a law firm had been hired to "review allegations about certain employees' conduct that have been raised internally."

 In November 2017, COO Vivek Kundra left the company.
 Also in November, several advertisers stopped working with Outcome Health and investors sued the company claiming fraud and breach of contract.

 As of January 2018, Outcome Health decided to settle outstanding investor lawsuits in exchange for having Shah and Agarwal step down.
 In June 2018, Matt McNally, former chief media officer at Publicis Health, was announced as the company's new CEO.

-On November 25, 2019, four former executives were indicted for falsifying ad performance statements to secure bank loans of nearly $1 Billion.
-Former CEO Rishi Shah, former President Shradha Agarwal, and former CFO Brad Purdy were charged with several counts of mail, wire and bank fraud, money laundering.
-On April 11, 2023, Shah, Agarwal, and Purdy were found guilty of multiple counts and await sentencing, facing up to 30 years in prison.